wakesurfer/iotmeetup/instructions/devicemodel.md

    ![Add](images/device-model-add.jpg)

 4. Enter the values for the **Name**, **Description**, and **URN** text fields.
-   Name will be the alias for your RaspberryPi in the IoT CS, please mark down with your **team name** and put for example your **team slogan** in the description.
+   Name will be the alias for your RaspberryPi in the IoT CS, please enter your **team name** here and put your **team slogan** in the description.

    The URN is special.
 When your RaspberryPi sends messages, it will use this as a kind of URL.
 By posting to the URN, the IoT service will know what type of metadata the message will contain.